 Is your diet making you depressed?

-Men are more likely to have a mood disorder with the more sugar they consume, according to a new study from University College London.
+Men are more likely to have a mood disorder with the more sugar they consume, according to a 2017 study from University College London.

 The study, which surveyed more than 7,000 people and followed them for 22 years, discovered that men who consumed over 67 grams of sugar a day were 23 percent more likely to develop a mental health condition than those who took in less than 39.5 grams.